 How Do You Stop Wheezing Quickly?

 The fastest way to stop wheezing is to clearly and accurately diagnose the underlying cause of your respiratory problem.
 Getting to the bottom of what is causing your breathing problems will help speed up treatment.
 For simple infections like the common cold, this may mean taking over-the-counter drugs such as antihistamines to help with congestion and phlegm.
 For more serious lung diseases you may need bronchodilators or corticosteroids to open up your airways.
 If sudden asthma symptoms are the reason you have trouble breathing, using a steroid inhaler can provide fast relief.
-If allergies are the cause of your wheezing, then allergy testing and treatment may be the fastest path to relief.

 For many causes of wheezing, taking steps to clear and relax your airways can help while providing quick relief.
 For many kinds of illness or infection, things like taking a hot shower or drinking hot tea can allow hot, damp air into your upper airways, which often relaxes and opens respiratory tissue.
 Taking over-the-counter antihistamines and other drugs can also provide some relief for infection-related respiratory constriction.